lorenzocalosi/lorenzocalosi.github.io/index.md

 I'm a Junior Unity Developer based in Florence, Tuscany, Italy.

+I've been studying Game Development for 3 years, i love participating in Game Jams when i can, and i've got a passion for RPGs, Rythm games and Fighting games.

-My interests are old games games, movies that are either very bad or very good and internet stuff.
+My interests are old videogames, boardgames, movies that are either very bad or very good and weird/obscure internet stuff.

 ### Knowledge